gromacs/gromacs/docs/install-guide/index.rst

 Compiler
 --------
-Technically, |Gromacs| can be compiled on any platform with an ANSI C99 and C++98 compiler, and their respective standard C/C++ libraries.
+Technically, |Gromacs| can be compiled on any platform with an ANSI C99 and C++11 compiler, and their respective standard C/C++ libraries.
-We use only a few C99 features, but note that the C++ compiler also needs to support these C99 features (notably, int64_t and related things), which are not part of the C++98 standard.
+GROMACS uses a subset of C99 and C++11.
+A not fully standard compliant compiler might be able to compile GROMACS.
 Getting good performance on an OS and architecture requires choosing a good compiler.
 In practice, many compilers struggle to do a good job optimizing the |Gromacs| architecture-optimized SIMD kernels.